williams-cs-web/williams-cs-web.github.io/README.md

     }
 ```

-The ids of all articles should be unique.
+The `id`s of all articles should be unique.
 The `teaser` is what shows up when this article is advertised on the main homepage.
 You can omit the `teaser` if you want to just use the `title` as the `teaser`.
 The `photo` can also be omitted.
 All other fields are mandatory.
 All paths are relative to the `deptpage` directory.